isopropylcyanide/Jwt-Spring-Security-JPA/README.md

 ---

-## Steps to Setup the Spring Boot Back end app (polling-app-server)
+## Steps to Setup the Spring Boot Back end app

 1. **Clone the application**